 When you think Texas, cowboy boots, large belt buckles and bull riding naturally come to mind.
 You’ll see those — and much more— at the Mesquite Championship Rodeo.
 Today, thousands of fans gather at the arena on weekends each summer (and at some special events throughout the year) to watch saddle bronc riding, steer wrestling, bareback riding, team roping, barrel racing, tie-down roping and — of course – bull riding.

 Before the competition starts, fans are invited down to the arena floor to meet the cowboys and cowgirls.
 Visitors to the rodeo can also take advantage of a unique viewing experience in the shark tank.
 Buy tickets to watch the bull-riding event at eye level in the middle of the arena while seated in a closed cage.
 Those inside the shark tank get to see the excitement from the best seats in the house.
-With plenty of Texas barbeque and a band playing two-stepping, boot-scootin’ music, this is possibly the most authentic Texan entertainment you will find anywhere in the Lone Star State.
+With plenty of Texas barbecue and a band playing two-stepping, boot-scootin’ music, this is possibly the most authentic Texan entertainment you will find anywhere in the Lone Star State.

 Cheer on a Race at Devil’s Bowl Speedway